In this article, you’ll find answers to questions like:

 Making — and keeping — new friends is important for development as well, and it can be fairly easy for parents to monitor.

 “Many involved parents prefer to have children at their home for playdates rather than having their child go to another home,” Newell says.
 "And that's fine too.
-Whatever the situation, try to allow your child as a chance to negotiate friendships and social situations without your constant intervention."
+Whatever the situation, try to allow your child a chance to negotiate friendships and social situations without your constant intervention."